Your child needs surgery to treat a heart problem. This sheet will help you and your child prepare for the surgery.

 You and your child will make a visit to the hospital a few days to weeks before surgery to do the following:

 Register your child for surgery.
 Be sure to have identification and insurance information with you.
 Staff can help answer any questions.

 Meet with the surgeon and sign consent forms.
 The surgeon will explain the surgery in detail to you.
 You’ll be told about the risks and benefits and what to expect before and after surgery.
 You’ll also need to sign consent forms if you agree to have your child treated.
 Be sure to ask any questions you have at this time.
-Also, tell the surgeon if your child has any allergies or is taking any medications.
-The surgeon will advise you about any medication changes that are needed before the surgery.
+Also, tell the surgeon if your child has any allergies or is taking any medicines.
+The surgeon will advise you about any changes in medicine that are needed before the surgery.

 Meet with the anesthesiologist.
 You’ll learn how your child will be kept asleep and comfortable during the surgery.

 Take a tour of the patient care areas.
 You and your child may want to see the area where surgery is performed.
 You may also want to visit the intensive care unit (ICU) or recovery area where your child will stay following surgery.

 Transfusions and directed blood donation.
 Your child may need a blood transfusion in surgery.
 All blood is matched to your child's type and is screened for infections like hepatitis.
 Blood is often in short supply, so donations are always welcome.
 You may wish to donate blood for your child in case a blood transfusion is needed during the surgery.
 Directed blood transfusions, in which your child will receive your blood if you have a compatible type, can be difficult to arrange.
 Talk with your child's healthcare provider to find out if it's possible.

 Call the surgeon if your child has a fever or other symptoms of an infection within 7 days before the surgery.

 Tips for the day before surgery include the following:

 Follow any directions your child is given for taking medicines and for not eating or drinking before surgery.